radarroark/xit/README.md

 push         update remote refs along with associated objects.
 ```

-To launch the TUI, just run `xit` without arguments, and press `ctrl+c` to quit it.
+To launch the TUI, just run `xit` without arguments, and press `q` to quit it.
 In the repo created above, it'll look like this:

 ```
 ╔═══╗